sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 library authors were missing in the current language.

 For all of the reasons above, the working group considered it worthwhile to create a new VHDL revision.
-With as little changes to the core language as possible, VHDL’s capabilities for design and library development are significantly improved.
+With as little changes to the core language as possible, VHDL's capabilities for design and library development are significantly improved.
 The focus was on improving the core language.
 In a future revision the working group may focus on standardizing more IEEE libraries.